 Of course, there are plentiful paid counterparts that suffer from leakages too, and it is important that you avoid them.
 This is why I created this guide.

-However, before I go into the details of those “broken” providers, it is important you understand different VPN leaks.
+However, before I go into the details of those “broken” providers, it is important you understand different leaks for VPN security tests.
 So, let us get started with the basics:

 WebRTC is an open-source API definition that provides apps and browsers with RTC.
 It allows video and voice chats, along with P2P/File sharing within a browser, eliminating the need for plug-ins or extensions.
 It is the most commonly used API for browsers, like Mozilla and Firefox.